solarwinds/appoptics-apm-node/README.md

 It is compatible with Node versions 10, 12, 14, 16 and 18.
 See [node status](https://github.com/nodejs/Release) for more.

+It is dependent on [solarwinds-apm-bindings](https://github.com/solarwindscloud/solarwinds-bindings-node) binary add-on.

+### Binary dependency

-It is dependent on [@appoptics/apm-bindings](https://www.npmjs.com/package/@appoptics/apm-bindings) binary add-on.
-The AppOptics APM Agent will first attempt to install a prebuilt binary add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp#on-unix).
+The SolarWinds APM Agent will first attempt to install a prebuilt binary add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).
+Prebuilt binaries are provided for various versions of Alpine, Centos, Amazon Linux and Red Hat Enterprise Linux.

+Only if finding an appropriate prebuilt binary fails, will the agent attempt to build the binary add-on from source using [node-gyp](https://github.com/nodejs/node-gyp#on-unix).
+In such a case, the target platform should include the build toolchain.

 Building with node-gyp (via node-pre-gyp) requires: